hgorelick/NFLDraftAnalysis/README.md

 * Broad Jump
 * 3-Cone Drill
 * 20-Yard Shuttle

-<br>A player who demonstrates elite athletic ability at the Combine can drastically improve his draft stock.
+A player who demonstrates elite athletic ability at the Combine can drastically improve his draft stock.
 Players can go from a projected 3rd – 5th  round pick to a 1st round pick.
 Including these results, which I collected and wanted to include, would likely make my model accurate.

 ### Combine Sample Results
 ![Combine Sample Results](./PFRDataAnalysis/Sample%20Results%20-%20Combine.png)